Behind The Scenes

-We hope you enjoy reading Sheltie Planet.
+I hope you enjoy exploring Sheltie Planet.
 This blog is actually not all about Howard and Piper, despite what they claim.
 This site is about Shetland Sheepdogs everywhere.

 Be sure to join our Sheltie forum and share your own photos and stories, as well as ask and answer questions about this wonderful dog breed.

 For a whole bunch of Howard and Piper photos, check out our Flickr Album.
-Just in case you are as madly in love with them as we are.
+Just in case you are as madly in love with them as I am.